pl712/NU_CAESARScript/README.md

-# Course Query Script for Northwestern University | CAESAR
+# Course Query Script for Northwestern University

 JS Script to interface with CAESAR (Northwestern's course management system) to automate checking and selection process for classes.